 Trainings & Workshops

 The CAES International Programs Office has facilitated over 12,000 person days of training for people from more than 40 countries.
 Along with our recent trainings and workshops, IPO participates in short term fellowship programs and faculty exchanges.
-For a full list of our trainings opportunities, see our Fellowships & Trainings page, or past events on our Recent Trainings & Workshops page.
+For a full list of our trainings opportunities, see our Recent Trainings & Workshops page.

 - USDA Cochran Fellowship Program trainings, which in 2017 included Seed Policy and Certification in Uganda and Kenya, Resilient Agriculture in Mexico (with the USDA Climate Hub) and Integrated Pest Management in Tunisia.